PeerRTC/PeerRTC/README.md

 ```
   peer.setMediaStream(stream)
 ```
-* This method is used for sending [MediaStream](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream)m to another connected peer.
+* This method is used for sending [MediaStream](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) to another connected peer.
 This method can be used for video and audio call functionality.
-This method also throws an error if the provided [MediaStream](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) contains more than one audio and video track. <br/>
+This method also throws an error if the provided [MediaStream](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) contains more than one audio and video track.
+Calling this method after successful call  to `connect` method will only replace the earlier video and audio track.
+This means that providing a stream with video track in which it don't had any before calling the `connect` method will not work.
+The method can be use for switching rear and front camera functionality. <br/>

 `stream` : `MediaStream` <br/>
 * This parameter is a [MediaStream](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) parameter that will be sent to another connected peer.
 The `onnewtrack` listener for another peer will be triggered by calling